Nextdoor/kingpin/docs/actors/librato.Annotation.md

 **Dry Mode**

-Fully supported -- does not actually do anything, just logs dry mode.
+Currently does not actually do anything, just logs dry mode.